Encryption Key Derivation

 More KDF iterations will increase both the time it will take an attacker to crack a password and the time it will take a legitimate user to log in.

-Argon2 is the winner of the 2015 Password Hashing Competition.
+Argon2 is the winner of the 2015 Password Hashing Competition, is available as an alternative to PBKDF2.
 There are three versions of the algorithm, and Bitwarden has implemented Argon2id as recommended by OWASP.
 Argon2id is a hybrid of other versions, using a combination of data-depending and data-independent memory accesses, which gives it some of Argon2i's resistance to side-channel cache timing attacks and much of Argon2d's resistance to GPU cracking attacks (source).

 Argon2, as implemented by Bitwarden, works by salting your master password with your username and running the resultant value through a one-way hash algorithm (BLAKE2b) to create a fixed-length hash.